viamrobotics/viam_flutter_hotspot_provisioning_widget/example/hotspot_provisioning/README.md

 - Uses the same hotspot provisioning flow but with an existing robot instance
 <img src="../../screenshots/reconnect_demo.gif" width="250" alt="Re-provisioning Flow">

+### 3. Replace hardware
+This flow demonstrates how to **replace hardware** while preserving the robot's configuration.
+The process:
+- Saves the robot configuration from the old hardware
+- Creates a new robot instance for the replacement hardware
+- Applies the saved configuration to the new robot during provisioning
+- Ensures the new hardware has the same settings as the old hardware

 ## How It Works

-Both flows utilize the same underlying `HotspotProvisioningFlow` widget, which:
+All three flows utilize the same underlying `HotspotProvisioningFlow` widget, which:
 1. Connects to the robot's hotspot network
 2. Configures the robot's network settings
 3. Establishes a connection to the Viam platform
+4. Applies saved robot configuration (when replacing hardware)
-4. Returns the connection status
+5. Returns the connection status